 When you overwrite a metric, the metric continues to appear for those who have added it to their favorites, and any changes made to permissions for the previous metric will apply to the new metric.

-If you select a mark on a chart that doesn’t support metrics, you will get an error message explaining why you can’t create a metric.
+If you select a mark on a chart that doesn’t support metrics, you’ll get an error message explaining why you can’t create a metric.
 The table below summarizes these scenarios.

 |The date dimension is not supported.||